aeinstein/BrainSimulator/README.md

 * 64-bit Windows 7, 8, 8.1 or 10
 * .NET Framework 4.5
-* NVIDIA graphics card with CUDA support (compute capability 3.0 or higher)
+* NVIDIA graphics card with CUDA support (compute capability 5.2(> GTX950) or higher)

 ### Building Brain Simulator

-To build Brain Simulator, open the Sources/BrainSimulator.sln solution in Visual Studio 2015 Update 3.
-You need to have NVIDIA CUDA 8 installed.
+To build Brain Simulator, open the Sources/BrainSimulator.sln solution in Visual Studio 2017.
+You need to have NVIDIA CUDA 10 installed.

 To build the School and School GUI modules, open the Sources/Modules/School/School.sln solution and build the SchoolGUI project.